- Food and Cooking

 Before venison can even be cooked it needs to be prepared correctly.
 The mishandling of raw venison will greatly decrease the texture and flavor of your meat.
 If you are not a hunter I highly recommend finding a quality butcher that has experience and is very knowledgeable in processing venison.

 I had the luxury of being surrounded by men who love to hunt and taught me how to address venison properly.
 They butcher and package their own meats making my job easier.
 If you know a hunter that is willing to share or let you buy meat from them I would highly recommend going this route.
-You will not find anyone more qualified to process your meat.
+You will not find anyone more qualified to process your meat than the person who hunted and processed it themselves.

 Unlike beef fat, the fat surrounding your venison needs to be cut off.
 Venison fat makes the meat chewy and tough.
 My meat comes with all the fat cut off, but if you are getting it from a butcher who leaves the fat on, I highly recommend using a sharp knife and removing all fatty tissue before you attempt to cook it.